Guillemdb/FractalAI/README.md

  top performing examples with very little amount of computation required, transforming Reinforcement Learning into a supervised problem.

- The algorithm proposes a new approach to model the exploration vs exploitation dilemma, while maintaining control over any aspect of the behavior of the Agent.
+ The algorithm proposes a new approach to model the decision space, while maintaining control over any aspect of the behavior of the Agent.
 This algorithm can be applied to sampling both discrete and continuous state spaces.

 ## Quick start

-If you are a researcher, and you prefer reading a paper than commented Python code, please come back in a few hours.
+If you are a researcher, and you prefer reading a paper than commented Python code, please come back in a few hours when the [technical report](/technical_report.md) is finished.
+Meanwhile [I will be happy to discuss the ideas presented](https://twitter.com/Miau_DB) using the conceptual framework of RL, and standard terminology.

 You can refer to the [Example.ipynb](https://github.com/FragileTheory/FractalAI/blob/master/Example.ipynb) to see how the agent performs on any Atari game, either using RAM, or pixels as input.